 This time of the year tends to have a medley of indulgent treats.
 If your organization is looking for a physical embodiment of your appreciation, a simple treat box is a fun and festive option.
 Consider working with local organizations to customize the gift and make it that much more meaningful.

 COVID-19 brought a different kind of appreciation for happy hours.
 If your employees are among those who have found themselves enjoying happy hour more regularly from home, this could be a great option to encourage gathering.
 Providing a budget for your employees to purchase drinks for attending or sending out a drink kit is a great way to show a little extra spirit.

 It can be hard to include your employee's families in holiday festivities.
-Some companies invite spouses or entire families to the holiday event, but in a digital environment, that is much different.
+Some companies invite spouses or entire families to the in-person holiday event, but in a digital environment, they tend to get left out.
 Engaging your employees in a digital experience – such as a cooking or crafting class that comes with a recipe or assembly kit – could be an option that includes the whole household.
 These experiences can be found online from various vendors.

 Your employees have put in the work this year.
-They have had to make compromises and sacrifices but continue to show up and do their jobs.
-Showing your appreciation and recognition for their efforts is critical, and special effort during a unique holiday season will have a lasting impact.
+Showing your appreciation and recognition for their efforts is critical, and special effort during the holiday season will have a lasting impact.

-The effort you put into making your employees feel valued during this unique holiday season will likely offer valuable returns in employee satisfaction and morale.
-These factors will benefit your internal operational efficiency and have a positive impact on customers.
+The effort you put into making your employees feel valued this December will likely offer noticeable returns in employee satisfaction, morale, and even retention.
+In turn, these factors will benefit your internal operational efficiency and have a positive impact on customers.